North Carolina Tar Heels softball

-The North Carolina Tar Heels softball team represents the University of North Carolina at Chapel Hill in NCAA Division I college softball.
-They participate in the Atlantic Coast Conference.
+The North Carolina Tar Heels softball team is the team that represents the University of North Carolina at Chapel Hill in NCAA Division I college softball.
+They currently participate in the Atlantic Coast Conference.

 Home venues

 Since 2002, the team has played at the UNC Softball Complex.
 The complex is fully floodlit and includes a separate practice field, a press box, and concessions.
 Coaches' offices are also on site in the adjoining building housing the locker rooms.
 Williams Field and Anderson Stadium, capacity 500, were officially dedicated following a game against Georgia Tech on April 23, 2006.
 Previously, they had played at Finley Field and Williams Field.